 This course explores research on learning with technology.
 Focal areas include learner control, media preference, motivation, collaborative learning, and computer-mediated communication.
 Learners formulate conclusions based on refereed studies oneffective research and learner success.

-This course examines various types of electronic media used in the development of instructional design projects.
+This course examines various types of technologies used in the development of instructional projects.
 Students explore the principles of instructional media design and their applications in content delivery, differentiating instruction, improving student engagement, and enhancing student learning.
-An emphasis is placed on identifying appropriate media formats and technologies that are purposeful in facilitating learning in multiple environments.
-Competencies: Examine instructional media principles and their applications to instructional design.
-Incorporate multimedia principles in the development of an instructional design project.
-Analyze the delivery of a variety of instructional media sources.
-Identify appropriate media formats and technologies to facilitate learning in multiple modalities.
-Investigate issues and trends in the field of instructional media and design.
+An emphasis is placed on identifying appropriate media formats and emerging technologies that are purposeful in facilitating learning in multiple environments.

 This course enables students to develop strategies for effective and appropriate leadership, and management for instructional technology projects.
 Technology selection, vendor selection, maintenance, and the needs of stakeholders are explored in an effort to address present and future organizational learning needs.
 A running theme of this course is system solutions for technology integration that meets the instructional needs of diverse organizations.
 A focus of this course is balancing the competing needs of emerging technology integration, stakeholders, and organizational constraints in a learning environment.
 Competencies: Competency A: Evaluate research-based innovative strategies and content-delivery tools for technology integration.
 Competency B: Analyze the needs of stakeholders in technology integration.
 Competency C: Analyze project management and system solutions for instructional technology projects based on meeting the needs of stakeholders, feasibility, cost-effectiveness, and return on investment.
 Competency D: Analyze contemporary technologies and their applications within instructional organizations.
 Competency E: Examine the patterns of traditional use, current issues, and emergent trends of digital technology in learning and development.
 Competency F: Analyze professional development and training initiatives in technology integration projects for relevant stakeholders.
 Competency G: Examine the role of leadership in balancing the priorities of technology integration and organizational constraints.